WHATS HOT

 Green leafy vegetables, such as curly kale and watercress, are excellent sources of calcium.
 But you’ll also find calcium in broccoli, cabbage, leeks, and celery.

-Small fish such as whitebait, sardines, and pilchards are all sources of calcium.
+Small fish such as whitebait, sardines, and pilchards are all good sources of calcium.
 You can also mash up canned salmon, bones and all, to make fish cakes that are rich in calcium.

 Did you know that tofu is an excellent source of calcium?
 Try adding it to a vegetable stir-fry the next time you cook and include finely shredded pak choi – another good calcium-packed veggie option.

 Beans are a great source of protein and fiber.
-They’re low in fat and calories, and they’re versatile enough to be used in a variety of dishes. beans and soya beans are two of the most popular varieties, but there are many others to choose from as well.
+They’re low in fat and calories, and they’re versatile enough to be used in a variety of dishes.
+Kidney beans and soya beans are two of the most popular varieties, but there are many others to choose from as well.

 Nuts and seeds are a great source of calcium – a tablespoon of sesame seeds contains 88 mg of calcium.
 You can use them in a salad, sprinkle them over vegetables or cereal.
 Almonds are a useful source of calcium too – and a handy snack!